I love photography. It is such a fun way to express myself and create art.

 Divine Composition with Fibonacci’s Ratio @ Digital Photography School

 What is your favorite rule of composition?
-Please let us know in the comments below.
+Let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!